trenta-io/trenta-icons/README.md

 This theme currently inherits icons from the Numix Circle theme.

 ## Installing Rainier in Other Distros
-We would love to have Rainier packages made for other distros too!
+We would love to have Rainier UI Icons packages made for other distros too!
 If you have the skills, please let us know!

 # Credits
 Original Designs by @KevDoy